 Instructions

 - Heat the milk in a small saucepan until it bubbles; remove from heat.
 Mix in butter; stir until melted.
 Let cool to lukewarm.
-Alternatively, you can heat the milk in the microwave-safe measure for about 1 minute, stirring every 30 seconds, and add the butter to the hot microwaved milk.
+Alternatively, you can heat the milk in a microwave-safe cup for about 1 minute, stirring every 30 seconds, and add the butter to the hot milk.

-- Combine 2 1/4 cup of the flour (280 grams), yeast, sugar and salt in a large mixing bowl; mix well.
+- Combine 2 ¼ cup of the flour (280 grams), yeast, sugar and salt in a large mixing bowl; mix well.
 Stir in water, egg and the milk/butter mixture.
-Add the remaining flour, 1/2 cup at a time, stirring well after each addition.
-When the dough has just pulled together, turn it out onto a floured surface and knead until smooth, about 5 minutes (I do this all in the stand mixer using the dough hook).
+Add the remaining flour, ½ cup at a time, stirring well after each addition.
+When the dough has just pulled together, turn it out onto a floured surface and knead until smooth, about 5 minutes OR just attach the dough hook and knead it in a stand mixer bowl until smooth and elastic (how I do it!).

 - Cover the dough with a damp cloth and let rest for 10 minutes.
 Meanwhile, in a small bowl, mix together brown sugar, cinnamon, softened butter.

-- Roll out dough into a 12x9 inch rectangle.
+- Roll out (or just press) dough into a 12x9 inch rectangle.
 Spread dough with butter/sugar mixture.
 Roll up dough (from the short side) and pinch seam to seal.
-Cut into 12 equal size rolls and place cut side up in 12 lightly greased muffin cups (or in a well greased 9x13 inch pan).
+Cut into 10-12 equal size rolls and place cut side up in greased jumbo muffin cups (or in a well greased 9x13 inch pan).
 Cover and let rise until doubled, about 30 minutes.
 Preheat oven to 375 degrees F (190 degrees C).

 - Bake in the preheated oven for 20-25 minutes, or until browned.
 Remove from muffin cups to cool.
 Serve warm or let cool and frost with icing (or put the icing on while warm and spread it).